[Windows] Backup, restore, remove, and update device drivers with Driver Magician

 Driver Magician is a program that can help you restore, backup, update, and even remove Windows operating systems.
 The program can easily identify all of the hardware on your system and backup drives to a location of your choice.
 If a change is made that you don’t like, you can simply restore your drivers to their previous state.

 Take note, personally speaking, dotTech always recommends to not update drivers unless you have a specific reason to do so.
-So even though Driver Magician has the ability to update drivers, allows follow the rule of thumb “if it ain’t broke, don’t fix it” — don’t just update for the heck of updating.
+So even though Driver Magician has the ability to update drivers, always follow the rule of thumb “if it ain’t broke, don’t fix it” — don’t just update for the heck of updating.
 And it is always recommended to try to update drivers via Windows Update or manufacturer’s website before using a third party program like Driver Magician.

 Pros